cavagrill/Engineering-Challenge/README.md

 #Requirements
 1. Each restaurant, in the provided stores.txt must have a unique identifier and login, that can be authenticated.
 How you implement this is up to you (but please hash the passwords :) )
-2. Ability to write to a database the daily inventory count for each item at a restaurant, in the provided items list.
+2. Ability to write the daily inventory count for each item at a restaurant, in the provided items list to a database.
-3. Simple user Interface for recording inventory counts.
+3. Simple user interface for recording inventory counts.
 4. Ability to view previous inventory counts sorted by date and item.
 5. BONUS: Currently, managers import inventory as standard units, such as 1 package.
 You are given a list of units in ounces, mL, etc for each item.
 Have the app convert these units for displaying in Requirement 4.

+Please submit with a github repo emailed to josh@cavagrill.com and jordan.bramble@cavagrill.com